tunefish/xposed-okhttp-logger/README.md

  1. Enumerate all classes and interfaces of the root `okhttp3` package by generating the class names until we find one Xposed cannot find.
  In the tested OkHttp versions this was the case at `okhttp.ae`.

- 2. Identify the `okhttp3.Call` interface based on its factory interface subclass and this class' only method, which accepts some `okhttp3.*` class as parameter and creates an `okhttp3.Call` object.
+ 2. Identify the `okhttp3.Call` interface, depending on OkHttp version:

+    * newer ones: based on its factory interface subclass and this class' only method, which accepts some `okhttp3.*` class as parameter and creates an `okhttp3.Call` object.
  In the same step we can also identify the `okhttp3.Request` class and the `Call.request()`getter.

+    * old ones (< v2.7.1 from 01/2016):  based on signature of methods in the interface (taking one argument max, one method can throw an exception).
+ The `okhttp3.Request` class will be resolved later in step 6 when we know the `okhttp3.RealCall` class.

  3. Find the `okhttp3.Call.execute()` and `okhttp3.Call.enqueue(Callback c)` methods among the methods in the `Call` interface based on their signature.